bisaacson100/learning/docs/CommunicationFoundations.md

 - Break the list into buckets
 - Share and receive feedback
 - Provide support materials
-- Share the why to get buy in.
+- Share the why to get buy in

 ## Advise
 - Be respectful and humble

 # Communication for Challenging Situations
 ## Pitch new ideas
-- Think about the people whose approval you need.
+- Think about the people whose approval you need
-- Consider the decision-making style (thinker/feeler)
+- Consider their decision-making style (thinker/feeler)
 - What -> Why -> How
 - Timing matters when you influence
-- It can be a campaign and not a one time pitch
+- It will most likely be a campaign and not a one time pitch
 - Ask questions
 - Talk less
 - Listen deeply

 ## Making an ask
-- Be direct.
+- Be direct
-- Create urgency.
+- Create urgency
-- Make the steps easy.
+- Make the steps easy

 ## When you're caught off guard
-- Buy time.
+- Buy time
-- Calm yourself.
+- Calm yourself
 - Use a response formula: what I know + what I don't know + how I'll find out

 ## Criticism at work
-- Check your own listening bias.
+- Check your own listening bias
-- Assume positive intent.
+- Assume positive intent
-- Say thank you for the feedback.
+- Say thank you for the feedback
-- Take time to ponder criticism.
+- Take time to ponder criticism
 - Demonstrate empathy
 - Ask questions
 - Don't be defensive or accusatory